Accounting for Freelancers and FIEs in Estonia

 Invoice issued 20 Dec, paid 10 Jan Income in December Income in January Can delay income to next tax year by timing invoice payment

-Subscription paid annually on 1 Dec 1/12 per month Full amount in December December income appears higher; consider payment timing
+Subscription paid annually on 1 Dec for 12 months 1/12 recognised per month Full amount recognised in December December income appears higher; consider payment timing

-Expense invoiced Dec, paid Jan Expense in December Expense in January Prepay expenses before year-end to bring deduction into current year
+Expense invoice received Dec, paid Jan Expense in December Expense in January Prepay expenses before year-end to bring deduction into current year

 Because FIE income is recognised when received — not when invoiced — you have a degree of control over which tax year income falls into.
-An invoice issued in late December can legitimately be timed so that the client pays in January, pushing that income into the next tax year.
+An invoice issued in late December for a project completed in December can legitimately be timed so that the client pays in January, pushing that income into the next tax year.
 This is not tax evasion; it is a natural consequence of the cash-basis system.

 Section 2 — The Income and Expense Register